-	I’ve decided that I need a go-to quinoa salad recipe for every season.
-I already have one for spring so now it’s time for a summery version.
-Throughout the summer months our local farmers market is bursting with juicy tomatoes, crisp cucumbers and gorgeous fresh herbs so I decided to combine all these things into a Greek influenced quinoa salad.
+I’ve decided that I need to have a go-to quinoa salad recipe for every season.
+I already have a spring quinoa salad so now it’s time for a summery version.
+Throughout the summer months our local farmers market is bursting with juicy tomatoes, crisp cucumbers and gorgeous fresh herbs so I decided to combine all these things into a Greek inspired quinoa salad.

 Ingredients in Greek Quinoa Salad

-I’ve been making Greek salad for years — namely this version with white beans — but today’s version is a tad different.
-The base is essentially the same, but there’s cucumber and blanched almonds added for a little crunch, feta cheese and instead of fresh avocado I used nutrient-rich avocado oil.
+I’ve been making Greek salad for years — namely this white bean quinoa salad — but today’s version is a tad different.
+The base is essentially the same, but there’s cucumber for a little crunch, feta cheese and instead of fresh avocado I used nutrient-rich avocado oil.
 You still get the subtle avocado flavor and creaminess, but no brown chunks or mushiness when you serve the leftover salad.

 I also left the beans out this time around since I know not everyone is a fan, but feel free to add white beans or chickpeas if you’d like.
 They’re a great addition — especially if you’re serving this as a main rather than a side dish.

-veggies: baby spinach, grape or cherry tomatoes, cucumber, red onion, fresh basil
+veggies: baby spinach, grape or cherry tomatoes, cucumber and red onion

 herbs: basil, parsley,